MarijaBorisov/ngsi-tools/README.md

 * **`Create a structure of Entity Type (Rule)`**
      * Upload a structure of entity type into the request body in JSON format
-     * Structure must be added in the following format:
+     * A structure must be added in the following format:
     ```console
        {
         "nameOfNewType": {